smikitky/node-multi-integer-range/README.md

 ## Use in Browsers

-This library should be Browserify-friendly, but you need ES5 Array iterator polyfill for IE8 support.
+This library should be Browserify-friendly.

 ## Development